EmuDeck/emudeck.github.io/README.md

 To edit markdown files in GitHub's web editor, open a document in the `docs` folder, and click the small pencil icon in the top right.
 Once you are finished, click `Commit changes..`.
 GitHub will prompt you to open a Pull Request, which will then be merged once it is reviewed.

-Once the PR is merged and reviewed, it will automatically be deployed to the website.
+Once the PR is merged and reviewed, your changes will automatically be deployed to the website.

+If you do choose to clone the repository, you only need to clone the `main` branch.

+Depending on your permission level, when you are finished making edits, either push your changes to `main` or create a Pull Request.
+Any changes you make to the markdown files will automatically be pushed to the `gh-pages` branch once you have either pushed your changes to `main` or your Pull Request is approved and merged.

 ***